tolgacatak17/PinballMachine/README.md

 ## Repository Structure

-The repository is organized as follows:
+This repository is organized as follows:

 1. **`code/`**: Contains the Arduino scripts used for controlling the pinball machine's functionality.

-2. **`figures/`**: Includes images, CAD illustrations, and visualizations of the pinball machine.
+2. **`figures/`**: Contains images, CAD illustrations, and visualizations of the pinball machine.

 3. **`report/`**: Contains the detailed project report explaining the mechanical, electrical, and software designs, along with the implementation and analysis.